-- FMA 1141 Media Arts I, an introductory production course that emphasizes individual students' rigorous exploration of creative, personal visions, along with mainstream applications;
+- FMA 1141 Film, Video and Interactive Foundations I, an introductory production course that emphasizes individual students' rigorous exploration of creative, personal visions, along with mainstream applications;

-- FMA 1142 Media Arts II, a second-level production course that adds an increased emphasis on aesthetics, genres, writing, and project design;
+- FMA 1142 Film, Video and Interactive Foundations II, a second-level production course that adds an increased emphasis on aesthetics, genres, writing, and project design;

 - FMA 1171 Media & Culture, which concentrates on the cultural production, distribution, and reception of film and media arts; and,

 - FMA 1451 Survey of New Media, which introduces students to the history, theory and aesthetics of digital and networked media arts.